Considering Breast-Feeding? This Guide Can Help

 Even in traditional societies that don't use formula or bottles, women often struggle to breast-feed, it turns out.

-Take for example, Himba moms in Namibia.
+Take for example, Himba moms in the desert of northern Namibia.
 As we reported Monday on our sister blog Goats and Soda, essentially all Himba mothers breast-feed their babies.
 But about two-thirds of these women have problems at the beginning, one researcher found.
 They have trouble getting their baby to latch.
 They have breast pain and worry they aren't making enough milk.
 And many, like many women in the U.S., need help and guidance to make breast-feeding work.

 So, it doesn't mean you're failing as a mom if you have trouble, Kerhervé says.
 It means you're normal.